You can’t. Not make him respect you.

 For example, perhaps it’s important to you that he doesn’t keep you waiting when you meet for a date.
 The first time he turns up late, calmly explain how you feel.
 Use words of one syllable, don’t judge him, and don’t attack his character.
 The next time, wait 20 minutes, and if you haven’t heard from him, go home or go on without him.
 When he phones, remain friendly but be clear that you won’t be treated in this way.
-His actions have consequences.
+His actions and decisions have consequences.

 Give him space

-Once we’re over the early infatuated phase of the relationship all men crave time to do our own stuff.
+Once we’re over the early infatuated phase of the relationship all men crave lots of time to do our own stuff.
 This is not a sign that he’s losing interest.
 It will become a problem only if you make it one, by not accepting this normal male behavior.